carbon-language/carbon-lang/docs/design/numeric_literals.md

 Numeric Literals are defined on Wikipedia [here](<https://en.wikipedia.org/wiki/Literal_(computer_programming)>).

-in Carbon, numeric literals have a type derived from their value.
+In Carbon, numeric literals have a type derived from their value.
 Two integer literals have the same type if and only if they represent the same integer.
 Two real number literals have the same type if and only if they represent the same real number.